Exclusive semileptonic $B_c$-meson decays to radially excited charmonium and charm meson states: Transition amplitude and weak decay form factors

 \subsection{Transition amplitude}

-Since the decay process physically occurs in the momentum eigenstate of the participating mesons, its field-theoretic description requires meson bound-states to be represented by appropriate momentum wave packets with suitable momentum and the spin distribution between the constituent quark-antiquark pair in the corresponding meson core.
+The decay process physically occurs in the momentum eigenstate of the participating mesons.
+Therefore its field-theoretic description requires meson bound-states to be represented by appropriate momentum wave packets with suitable momentum and spin distribution between the constituent quark-antiquark pair in the corresponding meson core.
 In the relativistic independent particle picture of the RIQ model, the constituent quark antiquark are assumed to be in the state of independent and relativistic motion inside the meson bound-state: $|B_c(\vec{p}_b,\vec{p}_c)\rangle $, for example, with the momentum $\vec{p}_b$ and $\vec{p}_c$, respectively.
-In our previous analysis of wide-ranging hadronic decay properties including our recent study in Ref. \cite{A77}, we have extracted the momentum probability amplitude of the constituent quark and antiquark in the participating mesons in their ground states only, as shown in the Appendix, by taking the momentum projections of corresponding quark orbitals, derivable in the RIQ model.
+In this model, the momentum probability amplitude of the constituent quark and antiquark in the participating meson ground states are obtained by taking the momentum projections of corresponding quark orbitals.
+The corresponding expressions (A.6) are shown in the Appendix.
 In the present context, one needs to extract equivalent model expressions for the momentum probability amplitude of constituent quark and antiquark inside the charmonium and charm mesons in their radially excited $2S$ and $3S$ states.
-For this, the quark orbitals for radially excited meson states are from the general expression (A1) shown in the Appendix after specifying appropriate Dirac quantum numbers and associated Laguerre polynomial.
-Thereafter the momentum projection of the specified quark orbitals yields the momentum probability amplitude of the quark and antiquark in the $S$-wave ($2S$ and $3S$) charmonium and charm meson states, respectively, in the form
+For this, the quark orbitals for radially excited meson states are obtained by using the relevant Dirac quantum numbers and associated Laguerre polynomial in the general expression(A1) in the Appendix.
+Thereafter we take the momentum projection of the relevant quark orbitals and obtain the momentum probability amplitude of the quark and antiquark in the $S$-wave ($2S$ and $3S$) charmonium and charm meson states, respectively, in the form;

 and